ibm-cloud-docs/containers/kubernetes-service-cli.md

     <p>In classic clusters, if you have multiple VLANs for your cluster, multiple subnets on the same VLAN, or a multizone classic cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).</p></dd>

 <dt><code>--private-only</code></dt>
 <dd>Use this option to prevent a public VLAN from being created.
-Required only when you specify the `--private-vlan` flag and do not include the `--public-vlan` flag.<p class="note">If worker nodes are set up with a private VLAN only, you must enable the private service endpoint or configure a gateway appliance.
-For more information, see [Planning your private cluster and worker node setup](/docs/containers?topic=containers-plan_clusters#private_clusters).</p></dd>
+Required only when you specify the `--private-vlan` flag and do not include the `--public-vlan` flag.<p class="note">If worker nodes are set up with a private VLAN only, you must enable the private service endpoint or configure a gateway appliance.For more information, see [Planning your private cluster and worker node setup](/docs/containers?topic=containers-plan_clusters#private_clusters).</p></dd>

 <dt><code>--json</code></dt>
 <dd>Prints the command output in JSON format.
 This value is optional.</dd>